 Important Tips & Supplemental Information

 Please note: This section gives general information on some of the supporting documents required for the study permit.
 You must follow the list of documents required on your personalized "Document Checklist".

 - You must have your CAQ approval letter to apply for your Study Permit.
 You can print off/download this document from your Immigration Quebec portal.

 - Your passport should be valid for the duration of your studies at McGill, as your study permit cannot be issued for longer than your passport is valid.
-At the very least, ensure that your passport is valid for minimum of one year.
+At the very least, ensure that your passport is valid for a minimum of one year.

 - Even if you were not required to submit proof of sufficient financial capacity to the Quebec immigration authorities when applying for your CAQ, you must submit official documents that establish that you meet this very important criterion when applying for your Study Permit.

-- If you are applying online, use the "i" icon for a list of supporting documents that you can use to prove financial capacity.
+- If you are applying online, use the "i" icon for a list of supporting documents that you can use to prove your financial capacity.
 You can also refer to the following websites: Proof of Financial Support or Assessing Financial Resources, or Financial Sufficiency.

 - Certain visa offices outside of Canada require students to provide proof that they have paid the tuition fees for the first year of their studies.
 In particular, the visa offices in China, India and United Arab Emirates may ask for proof of payment of tuition and fees.
 However, please verify the visa office instructions for the visa office responsible for your country of nationality or residence.
 Please see Immigration Canada's website to obtain the local visa office instructions.
 In order to meet this requirement and pay your tuition and fees for your first year of studies, please follow these instructions:

 1. Students can pay their tuition through any of McGill accepted methods of payment.